TheoryOfNekomata/react-testing-demo/README.md

-# Import component in test
+# Create component file

-We attempt to import the component to be tested here.
+We add a blank component file.

-The test may pass even though the file to be imported does not exist yet.
+The test may pass even though the file does not export a component yet.
 If we are to compile the test file, TypeScript will report an error.